What is Cloud Computing: Definition, History, Types, Deployment models

 Cloud Computing Deployment Models

-Cloud computing services broadly divide into three categories: Iaas(Infrastructure as a service), PaaS (Platform as a service), and SaaS (software as a service).
-Each of these services defines different levels of control and responsibility to the user, and businesses choose one or a combination of these services depending on their requirements.
-Now, let’s explore some key benefits and differences between SaaS, PaaS, and IaaS.
+Cloud computing consists of three main categories: Iaas(Infrastructure as a service), PaaS (Platform as a service), and SaaS (software as a service).
+Each of these services offers various levels of controls, and organization can choose one or combination of these services depending on their requirements.
+Below we will see key benefits of IaaS, PaaS, and SaaS.

 Infrastructure as a Service (IaaS)